 Creating affordable housing was another central goal of his agenda – envisioning the creation or preservation of 200,000 units of affordable housing by 2024.
 By the end of his first term in 2017, the mayor trumpeted the creation of 77,000 affordable housing units.

-In the realm of wages, he gave all 50,000 city workers a raise, increasing the minimum wage to $15 an hour, which would go into effect by the end of 2018.
-Under the mayor, unemployment also reached record lows – 4.3% its lowest in nearly 40 years – with the private sector adding 100,000 new jobs a year during his first term.
+In the realm of wages, he gave all 50,000 city workers a raise, increasing the minimum wage to $15 an hour, which went into effect at the end of 2018.
+Under the mayor, unemployment also reached record lows of 4% – its lowest in nearly 40 years – with the private sector adding 100,000 new jobs a year during his first term.
 The city has also seen record-low crime rates under de Blasio.

 Given his many successes, Bill de Blasio coasted to victory during his bid for reelection, winning handily his second term as the head of America’s largest city in 2017.

 One of the big challenges New York faces is maintaining its transit system.
 The century-old subway has been much afflicted lately, with a host of problems.
 Severely overcrowded trains and the increasing frequency of train breakdowns have led to much public resentment toward the Metropolitan Transit Authority (better known as the MTA).
 During rush hour, some carriages are so crowded that commuters must wait for one or two trains to pass by before they can jam themselves inside.
 Part of the problem stems from the 1930s-era signal system that the subway still uses.
+The trains themselves, along with the platforms and stations, are also woeful compared with those in other world cities such as London.
 According to MTA officials, updating the system would take decades and cost billions of dollars.

-Adding to many New Yorkers' woes is the planned shutdown of the L train for much-needed repairs.
-During Hurricane Sandy in 2012, the Canarsie Tunnel, which runs under the East River, was flooded with millions of gallons of seawater, causing serious damages.
-This key Manhattan–Brooklyn line provides service for some 400,000 riders daily.
+Adding to many New Yorkers' troubles is the planned shutdown of the L train for much-needed repairs.
+This key Manhattan–Brooklyn line provides service for some 225,000 riders daily.
 They’ll have to find alternate means of transport when the L train is shut down (for a scheduled 15 months) starting in April 2019.